 We ended up in the Pontotoc Vineyard production room with Don showing us how different grapes can be blended together to make the perfect wine.
 We tasted the different wines from the tanks and he showed how one wine could have a fast start and long finish, but had a gap in the middle.
 The job of the winemaker at that point is to fill in the gap so it becomes a balanced wine.
 At the end of tasting various wines, we got to the one which filled in that gap and was balanced.
 It was a very interesting demonstration.

 Ronnie showed us the homestead house and then as much of the vineyard as we could since it was dark at that point.
 It had been a wonderful visit to Pontotoc and we can’t wait to go back and visit in October when all three wineries are expected to be opened.
-I could go into more details on our Pontotoc visit but Dave Potter wrote a wonderfully detailed post on our visit.

 We had a very productive, busy, but extremely fun day and it was now time to call it a night.
 Sunday morning arrived and we met KK Taylor of Lazy T Bed & Breakfast as she prepared a delicious French toast breakfast for us.